 Mazda’s CX-30 Program Manager, Naohito Saga, describes it this way: “The Mazda CX-30’s excellent basic performance and advanced safety equipment enable peace of mind and a sense of ease, not only for the driver but also so that passengers can relax and enjoy the ride.
 It’s not just its carefully-designed driving position, visibility, and outstanding operability that make this possible — CX-30 also features technology to support the driver when needed.
 The peace of mind and sense of ease made possible through these features makes driving much more enjoyable.”

 Mazda helps drivers feel more confident behind the wheel by employing both passive and active safety features throughout the CX-30 crossover SUV.
-Mazda’s i-Activsense technologies actively step in when needed to help prevent accidents before they happen.
+Mazda’s i-Activsense technologies actively support when needed to help prevent accidents before they happen while still keeping the driver in control.
 In addition, Mazda’s passive safety technologies act as the last line of defense in the event of an accident by helping to minimize impact and injury.

 Curious to learn more?
 Here are five ways Mazda’s human-centric active and passive safety technologies enhance the overall driving experience and make the first-ever CX-30 crossover SUV a standout for safety.